oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 in-between) the first type.
 This would result in a circular dependency that could lead to infinite recursion when retrieving and processing the metadata.

-Consuming applications MUST detect such circular dependencies and reject the credential.
+Consumers MUST detect such circular dependencies and reject the credential.

 ## Robust Retrieval of Type Metadata {#robust-retrieval}